Skip to main content

 Implementation Reference

-• The handler function that executes the tool logic: destructures endpointId from params, makes a PATCH request to RunPod API endpoint `/endpoints/${endpointId}` using the helper runpodRequest, and returns the result as formatted text content.
+• The handler function for the 'update-endpoint' tool.
+It destructures the endpointId from params, calls the RunPod API with a PATCH request to `/endpoints/{endpointId}` using the shared runpodRequest helper, and returns the JSON response as text content.

 async (params) => { const { endpointId, ...updateParams } = params; const result = await runpodRequest( `/endpoints/${endpointId}`, 'PATCH', updateParams ); return { content: [ { type: 'text', text: JSON.stringify(result, null, 2), }, ], }; } );

-• Zod schema defining the input parameters and their descriptions for the update-endpoint tool.
+• Zod input schema defining the parameters for the update-endpoint tool, including required endpointId and optional update fields.

 { endpointId: z.string().describe('ID of the endpoint to update'), name: z.string().optional().describe('New name for the endpoint'), workersMin: z.number().optional().describe('New minimum number of workers'), workersMax: z.number().optional().describe('New maximum number of workers'), idleTimeout: z.number().optional().describe('New idle timeout in seconds'), scalerType: z .enum(['QUEUE_DELAY', 'REQUEST_COUNT']) .optional() .describe('Scaler type'), scalerValue: z.number().optional().describe('Scaler value'), },